projectcontour/contour/design/secure-communication.md

 ### Phase 3: Secure by default

-This phase will flip the example deployments to all use a secure mode, make those command line options default, and include an option to restore the current behaviour.
+This phase will flip the example deployments to all use a secure mode, make those command line options default, and include an option to restore the current behavior.
 Watch [#1185][2] to track this phase.

 [1]: https://github.com/heptio/contour/issues/1184